-Supreme Court Ruling, Order No. 15296 of 2024: Civil Liability and Defamation
+Cass. civ., Ord. n.
+15296 of 2024: Civil Liability and Defamation

-The Context of the Ruling
+Context of the Ruling

-The case originated from a ruling by the Court of Barcelona Pozzo di Gotto, which acquitted C.C. with the formula "because the act does not constitute a crime."
-Subsequently, C.C. sued A.A. and B.B. for damages, arguing that the complaints were defamatory.
-The Court of Appeal of Messina partially upheld C.C.'s appeal, ordering the plaintiffs to pay compensation of 10,000 euros plus interest and legal fees.
+The case originated from a judgment of the Court of Barcellona Pozzo di Gotto, which acquitted C.C. with the formula "because the act does not constitute a crime."
+Subsequently, C.C. sued A.A. and B.B. to claim damages, arguing that the complaints were defamatory.
+The Court of Appeal of Messina partially upheld C.C.'s appeal, ordering the plaintiffs to pay €10,000 in damages plus interest and legal costs.

 Relevant Legal Principles

-The Court clarified several fundamental points:
+The Court clarified some fundamental points:

 Conclusions